-Empower Knox is an initiative within the City’s Community Empowerment department that works with area community groups to
+Empower Knox is an initiative within the City’s Community Empowerment department that works with area community groups to provide opportunities for young people to achieve in school, in work and in the community.

 The mission of the Empower Knox initiative is building successful life outcomes for Knoxville’s youth.